-A term defined in Article 5 of the OECD Model Tax Convention and used to determine whether the business profits of a resident enterprise of a treaty partner may be taxed under Article 7 in the other treaty partner.
+The term given definition by Article 5 of the OECD Model Tax Convention, and used to determine whether the business profits of a resident enterprise of the treaty partner may be taxed under Article 7 in the other treaty partner.
 As Article 7 makes clear, the amount of business profits so taxable is the amount attributable under that Article to the permanent establishment.
 The PE test is broadly a test of whether there is the minimum economic connection necessary to justify source jurisdiction taxation of such business profits under the DTA.